WordPress/wordpress-playground/src/wordpress-playground/README.md

   * `listFiles(path: string):` Promise<string[]>
   * `isDir(path: string):` Promise<boolean>

-You will receive the following messages from Sandbox:
+You will receive the following messages from Playground:

 * `{ "type": "response", "requestId": <number>, "data": <any> }` – A response to the message you sent earlier, identified by a unique requestId .
-* `{ "type": "new_path", "path": <string> }` – Whenever a new page is loaded in the Sandbox.
+* `{ "type": "new_path", "path": <string> }` – Whenever a new page is loaded in the Playground.

 ## WordPress web bundler